-When I ran into the table-top game Qwirkle I found a tool that could be used to work on a few of the behaviors emphasized in Colourblind (still, Colourblind is a powerful tool for working through communication skills and assumptions - get it if you can).
+When I ran into the table-top game Qwirkle, I found a tool that could be used to work on a few of the behaviors emphasized in Colourblind (still, Colourblind is a powerful tool for working through communication skills and assumptions - get it if you can).

-Directions: Place all 36 pieces of one set shape-down on top of a table (or setting them out on the floor works out as well).
+Directions: Place all 36 pieces (or cards) of one set, shape-down, on top of a table (or setting them out on the floor works out as well).
 You (the facilitator) pick up two pieces off the table - be sure the group sees you pick up the pieces, but make sure they don't see the colors or shapes.